-The recent case of Pratt ("G Pratt and Sons v HMRC" (TC 1269)), has questioned whether expenses, particularly those which are of replacement or resurfacing, are revenue or capital in nature.
-It is fair to say that possibly the question as to whether expenditure is of a revenue or capital nature is one of the longest running arguments in the UK tax system.
+The recent case of Pratt (G Pratt and Sons v HMRC (TC 1269)), questioned whether expenses, particularly those on replacement or re-surfacing, are revenue or capital in nature.
+This question is possibly one of the longest running arguments in the UK tax system.

-It is therefore no surprise that the repair question has recently been tested at tribunal level once again.
-The case was that of "Cairnsmill Caravan Park v HMRC" (TC 02580) concerning the replacement of the grass surface of the caravan park by a hard-core surface, whereby it was agreed by the First-tier Tribunal (FTT) that the cost of the hard-core surface was correctly treated as revenue expenditure.
-The points from the decision by the FTT are as follows.
+It is therefore no surprise that this repair question has recently been tested again at Tribunal level.
+The case was Cairnsmill Caravan Park v HMRC TC02580 concerning the replacement of the grass surface of the caravan park by hard-core materials.
+It was agreed by the First-tier Tribunal (FTT) that the cost of the hard-core surface was correctly treated as revenue expenditure.
+The points from the decision by the FTT are as follows: